Skip to Content

 An example of this is an email application.
 An email application will likely have more than one activity.
 Flagging these activities will prevent the application from creating multiple instances of the same activity.
 By allowing flags to indicate the caller’s activity, the activity won’t have to restart when the user exits it.
 Flags are extremely useful for email applications.
 The following example demonstrates the use of Flags in Android:

-READ ALSO: How Do I Unlock My Android Tv Box?
+READ ALSO: How Do I Get Rid of the Star Icon on My Android?

 Feature flags are similar to feature toggles.
 They let a product owner toggle specific features in an app.
 This can help avoid lengthy app approval processes.
 You can find detailed documentation on feature flags in various technologies at ConfigCat.
 There is a blog for each of them, as well as social media pages.
 In addition to this, ConfigCat is on Twitter, Facebook, and GitHub.
 It is an excellent resource for developers.